lautenba/ADA_pADAwan_Project/README.md

 - Create function to determine the ranking of a new recipe based on the analysis results

-- Created new recipes with the obtained data
+- Create new recipes with the obtained data

 - Determine if there is a relation between the ingredients used in popular recipes and the production quantity of those ingredients in the year where the recipe is popular